What are bunions?

 What happens during bunion surgery?

-Bunion surgery realigns bone, ligaments, tendons and nerves so your big toe can be brought back to its correct position.
+A bunion operation realigns bone, ligaments, tendons and nerves so your big toe can be brought back to its correct position.
 Little screws and staples hold the new bone positions.
 Now thanks to modern techniques, we can perform the surgery as a day case procedure.
-Successful bunion surgery reduces discomfort and pain and the realignment of the big toe allows your foot to fit more comfortably in normal shoes.
+A successful bunion operation reduces discomfort and pain and the realignment of the big toe allows your foot to fit more comfortably in normal shoes.
 Several different operative techniques are available depending on bony angles seen on weight-bearing X-rays.

 What will happen if I don’t get my bunions treated?